Starting a Food Business

 - Come prepared with your questions.

-NEW FOOD SERVICE ESTABLISHMENT
+General FOOD SERVICE ESTABLISHMENT

 A food service establishment is a place where food is provided for service directly to the consumer, whether the food is provided free of charge or sold, and whether the food is consumed on or off the premises.